ArthurRen/PowerPointTimer/README.md

 # PowerPointTimer
-A power point timer plugin
+A power point timer plugin basd on VSTO